AleksaZatezalo/Impersonator-Shell/README.md

 ## Key Features

-- **Native Token Manipulation**: Utilizes Windows API for token operations without requiring external tools
+- **Native Token Manipulation**: Utilizes Windows API for token operations without requiring external tools.
-- **Zero External Dependencies**: Operates using only native Windows components
+- **Zero External Dependencies**: Operates using only native Windows components.
+- **Credential Dumping**:  Dumps credentials from the lsass process by using of the MiniDumpWriteDump API Call.

 ### Compilation